Posted by: Dinesh Kapur | December 24, 2011

 Hec, the only silver lining, at least ‘Dubya’ was funny!

-So while watching a video of these interviews, it suddenly struck me that I have noticed a similar disturbing trends in our own country.
-More specifically in the melting pot we call the NCT (National Capital Territory).
+So while watching a video of these interviews, it suddenly struck me that I have noticed a similar disturbing trend in our own country.
+More specifically in the melting pot we call the NCR (National Capital Region).

 If you decide to turn down the volume on your mp3 player, or decide not to call someone when you are in a crowded place, you WILL hear them.
 They will call out to you.
 You will look around at those chattering mouths.
 So many of them, cramped so close to you… None of them talking to you, but the voices, all of them directed at you.
 You sweat a little.
 You look left and right, but you can’t run.
 There are so many faces, not one familiar.
 The metro is still moving.
 When will it reach the next station?
 You can hear them.
 ‘The voices.’
 They are calling out; the voices of stupid!